qgis/QGIS-Documentation/docs/developers_guide/localization.rst

-The general recommendation is to use :class:`QgsDoubleSpinBox <qgis.gui.QgsDoubleSpinBox>` for all floating point types I/O whenever it is possible because it is very well tested and it validates the input correctly, as an alternative it is possible to use the :class:`QgsDoubleValidator <qgis.gui.QgsDoubleValidator>` class intedependently on a string obtained from another widget (e.g. a simple ``QLineEdit`` widget).
+The general recommendation is to use :class:`QgsDoubleSpinBox <qgis.gui.QgsDoubleSpinBox>` for all floating point types I/O whenever it is possible because it is very well tested and it validates the input correctly.
+As an alternative it is possible to use the :class:`QgsDoubleValidator <qgis.gui.QgsDoubleValidator>` class inedependently on a string obtained from another widget (e.g. a simple ``QLineEdit`` widget).